-Peter and Joan Alison are on their honeymoon in Hungary when they discover that a mixup in train reservations has left them sharing a compartment with Dr. Vitus Werdegast (Lugosi), a psychiatrist traveling to see an old friend, Hjalmar Poelzig (Karloff).
-When the train crashes and Joan is injured, however, the couple find themselves subject to the dubious hospitality of Poelzig, and discover that Wendergast seeks not friendship, but vengeance against Poelzig.
+Peter Alison (David Manners) and his new bride Joan (Jacqueline Wells) are on their honeymoon in Hungary when they discover that a mixup in train reservations has left them sharing a compartment with Dr. Vitus Werdegast (Lugosi), a psychiatrist traveling to see an old friend, Hjalmar Poelzig (Karloff).
+After leaving the train, they continue their journey on the same bus, since they are going in the same direction.
+When the bus crashes near Poelzigs house and Joan is injured, however, the couple find themselves subject to the dubious hospitality of Poelzig, and discover that Werdegast seeks not friendship, but vengeance.
 Poelzig, for his part, is revealed to be the leader of a satanic cult, and plans to sacrifice Joan in a ritual.

-As this movie is nearly eight decades old, spoilers are most certainly below.
+As this movie is more than eight decades old, unmarked spoilers are most certainly below.

 The Black Cat contains examples of:

-- Bilingual Bonus: There's a surprisingly comical scene around the middle of the film that has Werdegast serving as an interpreter and translator for the police sergeant and police lieutenant that come to Poelzig's home to question him and the Allisons on the carriage crash earlier.
-Most of the conversation is in English, but when the two policemen first enter the introductions are in Hungarian, with Werdegast having to tell them that the Allisons are Americans.
+- Bilingual Bonus: There's a surprisingly comical scene around the middle of the film that has Werdegast serving as an interpreter and translator for the police sergeant and police lieutenant that come to Poelzig's home to question him and the Alisons on the bus crash earlier.
+Most of the conversation is in English, but when the two policemen first enter the introductions are in Hungarian, with Werdegast having to tell them that the Alisons are Americans.
 It's actually a real treat to hear Béla in his native tongue, if only for a sentence.

 - Downer Ending: For some at least, and for Werdegast's sake.

-- Hellhole Prison: The gulag where Vitus was locked away after the battle of Fort Marmorus.
+- Hellhole Prison: The gulag where Vitus was locked away after the battle of Fort Máramaros.

 - In Name Only: The opening title actually says "Suggested by the immortal Edgar Allen Poe classic."
 The "Suggested by" credit should get more use, don't you think?